 Excellent Winter Destination

-As it was the winter season, we pretty much had the place to ourselves, so we would recommend a winter visit.
-You then get to experience the magic of this walled castle town, exploring its beauty without the crowds.
+As it was the winter season, we pretty much had the place to ourselves.
+Therefore, Monemvasia definitely lends itself to a crowd-free winter visit.
+Then you can experience the magic of this walled castle town, and exploring its beauty in peaceful surrounds.

 Late afternoon, we left mesmerizing Monemvasia behind us and began the next part of our journey.
-Canons and castles, goats and Greek mythology, filled our next few days as we headed towards Nafplio.
+Canons and castles, goats and Greek mythology were to fill our next few days as we headed towards Nafplio.

 Save and Pin for later